Unity-Technologies/com.unity.material-switch/README.md

 Known Issues:
 - Any objects that are not part of the selection group that use the same shared materials from the selection group, will also be changed.
 To mitigate this problem, each selection group should not use shared materials with other groups.
 This could probably be enforced or made easier to configure using code, however this would introduce a new batch for each selection group, which may not be desirable.
-- If a material is updated, or a model changes materials, the MaterialPropertyGroup will no longer reflect the intended 'originalMaterial' and will need to be reset, as well as any PaletteSwitchClips and Tracks which use that MaterialPropertyGroup.
+- If a material is updated, or a model changes materials, the MaterialPropertyGroup will no longer reflect the intended 'originalMaterial' and will need to be reset, as well as any MaterialSwitchClips and Tracks which use that MaterialPropertyGroup.